Endometriosis

 • Pain relief.
 Much like with general period pain, hot water bottles and painkillers may be your friend depending on the intensity of your symptoms.
 Physiotherapy may also be an option, and some hospitals have pain clinics to support those with chronic pain.
 Your GP should be able to refer you.

-Oh, I think I have endometriosis… what now?
+Oh, I think I have endometriosis… What now?

 If you think you might have endometriosis, get yourself to see a doctor who can carry out some tests.